Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 You may not distribute (within the Unity Package Manager, on Unity Forums or otherwise) User Modifications to enable access to, or optimize for, a Platform that is not a Unity Supported Platform without a separate grant of rights from Unity.
 You may create such User Modifications for your individual/own Project(s) for use by you and your Authorized Users.

 You may not make available all or any part of the Unity Editor or its functionality, nor process data using the Unity Editor, in each case to or for End Users, other than to your Authorized Users, through any cloud, hosting, application services provider, service bureau, software-as-a-service (SaaS) or any other technology or service or otherwise), without a separate grant of rights from Unity.

+2.1.1 Unity Student Plan

+Notwithstanding use restrictions set out in the Unity Terms of Service, Projects created pursuant to the Unity Student Plan may be used for commercial purposes subject to the Financial Threshold for the Unity Student Plan provided that the Project is:

+(a) solely and independently created by the student; \
+(b) not developed in collaboration with others, including other students or third parties; and \
+(c) not distributed to and used by any third-party for commercial purposes.

+For the avoidance of doubt, users of the Unity Student Plan may collaborate with each other on Projects for educational and non-commercial purposes only.

 2.2 Unity Runtime